adarsh27062005-prog/adarsh27062005-prog/README.md

 # About

 I am a **4th-year Integrated M.Sc.
-Data Science student at Amrita Vishwa Vidyapeetham** focused on building production-grade applications at the intersection of **software engineering, artificial intelligence, machine learning, and data analytics**.
+Data Science student at Amrita Vishwa Vidyapeetham** focused on building production-grade systems at the intersection of **software engineering, artificial intelligence, machine learning, and data analytics**.

-My engineering work spans **Python, TypeScript, React, Next.js, FastAPI, PostgreSQL, LLM integrations, RAG pipelines, Agentic AI workflows, MCP, and analytics platforms**.
+My engineering work spans **Python, TypeScript, React, Next.js, FastAPI, PostgreSQL, LLM integrations, RAG pipelines, Agentic AI workflows, MCP, and interactive analytics platforms**.

-I approach AI development from a product-engineering perspective: the objective is not simply to integrate a model, but to engineer reliable systems around it — including data pipelines, APIs, authentication, orchestration, evaluation, observability, and usable interfaces.
+I approach AI from a product-engineering perspective: the objective is not simply to connect an API to a model, but to engineer reliable systems around it — including data pipelines, APIs, orchestration, validation, security, analytics, and usable interfaces.

-I have built AI-powered systems for **healthcare analytics, enterprise data quality, educational technology, railway intelligence, anomaly detection, forecasting, document intelligence, and natural-language analytics**.
+I have built AI-powered systems across **healthcare analytics, enterprise data quality, educational technology, railway intelligence, anomaly detection, forecasting, document intelligence, and natural-language analytics**.

 ### Engineering Focus